About Ethan Klingsberg

 Previously, he clerked for the Honorable Robert P. Patterson, Jr. of the U.S. District Court for the Southern District of New York, served as Counselor to Chief Justice László Sólyom of the Hungarian Constitutional Court, and developed and participated in law reform projects in Eastern Europe under the auspices of the Soros Foundation and, later, Central European University.

-- Recent Clients: Alphabet/Google, AstraZeneca, Goldman Sachs, Hewlett Packard Enterprise, Americold, Stagwell Media, Pinterest, Square, Stanley Black & Decker, Dun & Bradstreet, Bemis, Akamai Technologies, Ciena Corp., Agilent Technologies, Keysight Technologies, Timken Co., Kindred Healthcare, Samsonite, and Family Dollar Stores, as well as numerous independent director committees.
+- Recent Clients: Alphabet/Google, AstraZeneca, Goldman Sachs, Hewlett Packard Enterprise, Cargill, Western Union, Americold, Stagwell Media, Pinterest, Stanley Black & Decker, 3D Systems, The Allstate Corporation, Cantor Fitzgerald, Instacart, Zymergen, Dun & Bradstreet, Bemis, Akamai Technologies, Ciena Corp., Agilent Technologies, Keysight Technologies, Timken Co., Kindred Healthcare, Samsonite, and Family Dollar Stores, as well as numerous independent director committees.

 - Selected Conflict M&A Transactions/Affiliate Buyouts: Emerald Holdings, Cox Communications, ResCare, Fox Entertainment, CNA Surety, Alfa Corporation, Kinder Morgan, Coca-Cola Enterprises, Aramark, PepsiAmericas